simomagi/elastic_feature_consolidation/Readme.md

 # Elastic Feature Consolidation For Cold Start Exemplar-Free Incremental Learning

-This repository contains all code needed to reproduce the experimental results in the main paper.

 ![](images/EFC_overview_split.png)

+This repository contains all code needed to reproduce the experimental results in Elastic Feature Consolidation For Cold Start Exemplar-Free Incremental Learning, accepted at ICLR 2024.

 # Setting up the Conda environment